duckdb/duckdb-web/_posts/2023-07-07-python-udf.md

 | Built-In    | 5.37     |
 | PyArrow     | 0.35     |

 We can observe a performance difference of more than one order of magnitude between the two UDFs.
-The difference in performance is primarily due to two factors:
+The difference in performance is primarily due to three factors:

+1) In Python, object construction and general use is rather slow.
+This is due to to several reasons, including automatic memory management, interpretation, and dynamic typing.
-1) The PyArrow UDF does not require any data copying.
+2) The PyArrow UDF does not require any data copying.
-2) The PyArrow UDF is executed in a vectorized fashion, processing chunks of data instead of individual rows.
+3) The PyArrow UDF is executed in a vectorized fashion, processing chunks of data instead of individual rows.

 ### Python UDFs Vs External Functions